PhD Study with a Disability, Chronic Illness or Learning Difficulty

-- Expectations of you as a research student - It is common for PhD students to engage in other activities as part of their doctorates.
+- Expectations of you as a research student – It is common for PhD students to engage in other activities as part of their doctorates.
 These include presenting research at academic conferences or teaching undergraduates at their university.
 Such tasks are an important aspect of your development as a researcher.
-Discussion with your supervisor will help you identify any support you need to succeed in them.
+Your supervisor will help you identify any support you need to succeed in them.

 Support from your supervisor as a disabled student